samoyed-health-foundation/website/site/content/research/current-studies/akcchf-grant-00615b.md

 disease) than in other breeds, suggesting breed-specific profiles of genetic abnormalities exist in canine lymphoma.

-To continue this work, we have used contemporary \"array-based\" technologies to identify genes that map to these regions and how they contribute to the disease.
+To continue this work, we have used contemporary "array-based" technologies to identify genes that map to these regions and how they contribute to the disease.
 The results from these analysis are in many ways comforting, as they show differences that are proportional to what